pymedphys/pymedphys/lib/pymedphys/docs/lib/howto/samba-ssh-tunneling.md

   * Set this up with a single `External` type network adapter
   * Disable secure boot
   * Utilise Generation 2 so that UEFI is available
+  * Throughout this document it will be assumed that the non-root username on the Ubuntu machine is `pexit`
 * A set up Windows OpenSSH server.
 For use within this document it will be assumed that the server is running on the hostname `rccc-ssh` and all ssh clients will connect as the non-administrator `pexit` user.
 The config